BetterTyped/hyper-fetch/packages/sockets/README.md

 ## React

-We have created specially created hooks to support sockets.
+We have specially created hooks to support sockets.

 [Check it out](https://hyperfetch.bettertyped.com/React/Websockets)